Metronotes/barong-io/README.md

 # Barong

 Barong is an authentication service for microservice architectures using JWT standard.

-It's focused on security and rich KyC features, in a matter of fact it's used in Openware [Crypto exchange software](https://www.openware.com) stack.
+It's focused on security and rich KyC features, in a matter of fact it's used in Openware [crypto exchange software](https://www.openware.com) stack.

 # Overview